OccupationalTherapy.com Phone: 866-782-9924

 Introduction

 Hello, everyone.
 Thanks for being here.
-I will first give a history lesson about robots and then move on to clinical applications.
+I will give a history lesson about robots and then proceed to clinical applications.

 What is a Robot?